-Preheating Preheating
+Preheating

 Preheating is suggested when searing rare steaks.
-(Remove the broiler pan before preheating.
+(Remove all utensils from the oven before preheating.
 Foods will stick if placed on hot metal.)
 To preheat, set the oven control(s) to BROIL as instructed in the Electronic Oven Control Guide.
 Wait for the element to become red-hot, usually about 2 minutes.
 Preheating is not necessary when broiling meats well-done.